10 Best Things to Do on Salt Spring Island, BC

 I like to think that if I’d be a writer, I’d be sitting at this table while letting myself get inspired by the views.

-Discover Unique Salt Spring Island Activities at the Cheese Farm
+2. Visit Salt Spring Island Cheese Farm

-Snorkel or Hike around Ruckle Park
+3. Snorkel or Hike around Ruckle Park

-Sip on Home Brewed Beers at Salt Spring Brewing
+4. Sip on Home Brewed Beers at Salt Spring Brewing

 Tucked away from the main road and surrounded by the green forest, Salt Spring Brewing is by far one of my favorite places on the island.
 The brewery has a sitting area indoors as well as outdoors and allows guests to pick one of the board games part of their collection.

-Try Local Wines at one of the 4 Wineries
+5. Try Local Wines at one of the 4 Wineries

 Due to its temperate climate, Salt Spring Island is ideal for growing grapes.
 The island has a total of 4 wineries: Garry Oaks, Salt Spring Vineyards, Kutatas Wines and Vivezza Vineyard.
 When we visited, we didn’t get a chance to try them ourselves as they were closed.
 However, I’m eager to get back soon and try their local wines firsthand.

-Hike to Baynes Peak in Mount Maxwell Provincial Park
+6. Hike Mount Maxwell Provincial Park (Baynes Peak)

-Stop at the Tree House Cafe in Ganges for Lunch
+7. Stop at the Tree House Cafe in Ganges for Lunch

 I wouldn’t usually drink ciders but Salt Spring Wild Cider proved me wrong.
 I really loved the outdoor sitting space on a sunny summer day and the indoor bright atmosphere.
 To top it up, we each tried a different cider and they were all amazing.
-Let’s just say that if you should just choose the top Salt Spring Island activities, this would be on the top 3.
+Let’s just say that if you should just choose the top Salt Spring Island activities, this would be in the top 3.

 To explore further Salt Spring Island activities, head to the northern side of the island.
 Here, take the loop that stops at Sunset Farms as well as Lavender & Black, a local lavender farm.

-Get a Local Coffee before Continuing your Road Trip
+10. Get a Local Coffee before Continuing your Road Trip